 A current campaign in Canada aims to raise $1 million in pennies—creatively using change to bring change in the movement against modern-day slavery.

 Nathan Purdy, a 23-year-old native of Brantford, Ontario, and his mother, Barbara Purdy, spearheaded the Pennies for Freedom campaign beginning in 2013.
-The campaign focuses on fundraising and raising public awareness of human trafficking, especially in regards to children who are sold into forced
+The campaign focuses on fundraising and raising public awareness of human trafficking, especially in regards to children who are sold into forced labour or sex trafficking.

 The idea of Pennies for Freedom began when Nathan read "Be the Change” by Zach Hunter, a teenage activist working to end modern-day slavery.
 Inspired, Nathan told Barbara they too needed to help young women and girls who were being trafficked.

 Around the same time the Purdys were brainstorming, the Canadian government announced that the penny would be phasing out of circulation—presenting the perfect opportunity for the family.

 Since the penny retained its value throughout the phasing out process, Nathan and Barbara decided to turn the penny’s end of an era into a fundraising opportunity.

 They started a movement, going to community events and churches to collect pennies.
 The campaign soon evolved to include accepting other donations and the selling of handcrafted creations, such as using the pennies within fashionable necklaces and bracelets.